Site Overlay

 Advocacy: Advocate for the patient’s right to adequate pain management and ensure they receive the best possible care.

-Pain Assessment: Regularly evaluate and monitor a patient’s pain level, accepting the patient’s report as the most reliable source of information regarding their pain.
+Pain Assessment: Regularly evaluate and monitor a patient’s pain level, accepting the patient’s report as the most reliable source of information.

 Treatment Planning: Work with a multidisciplinary team, including physicians, to develop a comprehensive and personalized pain management plan.

-Medication Administration: Administer pain medications, sometimes through patient-controlled analgesia (PCA) pumps, ensuring proper dosages and monitoring for effects and risks.
+Medication Administration: Administer pain medications, including via patient-controlled analgesia (PCA) pumps, ensuring proper dosing and monitoring for efficacy and adverse effects.

 Non-pharmacological Therapies: Implement or schedule other therapies, such as acupuncture, biofeedback, physical therapy, and relaxation techniques.

-Patient and Family Education: Provide education on pain relief options and strategies, empowering patients and their families to actively participate in the treatment process.
+Patient and Family Education: Provide education on pain relief options and strategies, empowering patients and their families to actively participate in their treatment.

 Psychosocial Support: Address the emotional and psychological aspects of pain by practicing empathy, active listening, and providing ongoing emotional support.